ccardea/osy-site/yoga/elimination.md

 It must be understood that the undesireable conditions resulting from harmful activities are due to the natural forces of karma.
 They are not thought of as punishments meted out by an offended god.
 Karma is thought of as operating like the laws of physics, every action has an equal and opposite reaction.

 Patanjali brings out the point that the yogi cannot avoid the unwanted results by simply not getting his own hands dirty.
-The results are the same whether he is the actual perpetrator, the mastermind, or simply approves.
-Similarly, reducing his level of participation to just a little bit will not get the desired result.
+The individual will reap the rewards of his/her actions whether he/she is the  perpetrator, the mastermind, or simply approves.
+Similarly, reducing the level of participation to just a little bit will not get the desired result.
 The goal is elimination.

 The means of elimination is manifesting or bringing into being their opposites.
 The opposites are *yama* and *niyama*.

+The elimination of impurities can be linked to more advanced practices in which the yogi's understanding is said to reflect the reality of the object of concentration like a transparent crystal that reflects the color of nearby objects.
+The impurities are like blemishes in the crystal that must be removed in order for the crystal to reflect the true reality.
+The manifesting of yama and niyama in the life and thinking of the yogi is the first step in the elimination of impurities.
+Intermediate and advanced steps are described elsewhere in the sutras.